Out for Young Blood - Issue 53: Monsters - Nautilus

 In a remarkable irony, scientists in the past decade have taken the side of the vampires.

 The Greeks weren’t far behind Ovid’s account.
 After gladiator duels, spectators would pour into the stadium in a mad dash to drink the fighters’ gore, desperate to consume the strength and bravery that must have been flowing through their veins.
-In 77 A.D., Pliny the Elder observed that epileptic spectators were like “wild beasts” upon the arena, Pliny the Elder observed in 1 A.D, rushing “to quaff the warm, breathing, blood from a man himself.”
+In 77 A.D., Pliny the Elder observed that epileptic spectators were like “wild beasts” upon the arena, rushing “to quaff the warm, breathing, blood from a man himself.”
 They put their lips onto a gladiator’s wounds, hoping to suck a cure straight from his veins.

 By the 15th century people were trying more direct methods.
 When all attempts to revive Pope Innocent VIII from his stupor had failed, a physician with a concerning lack of qualifications named Abraham Meyre brought three young shepherd boys to the Pope’s bedside, each about 10 years old, selected as sacrifices and bought for one ducat a piece.
 Legend has it he drained some of their blood into the Pope, and then transfused some of the Pope’s blood into them.
 Shortly after, all four died.